Scholarships and Bursaries

 Is there a cost to apply for a scholarship/bursary?

-Needs-based General Excellence bursaries and Indigenous Scholarships are excluded from paying this fee.
+Needs-based bursaries and Indigenous Scholarships are excluded from paying this fee.

 How many scholarships/bursaries are awarded?

-The number of scholarships/bursaries awarded varies from year to year and is at the discretion of the Principal.
+The number of scholarships/bursaries awarded varies from year to year and is at the discretion of the Scholarship Committee.

 When do I find out if my daughter has received a scholarship/bursary?